Paclitaxel and carboplatin (Taxol/Carbo) chemotherapy

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 Your nails may become brittle and break easily.
-They may get darker or discoloured.
+They may get darker or discoloured and you may get lines or ridges on them.
 These changes usually grow out over several months after treatment finishes.
 Rarely, nails may come off, but they will grow back after treatment.
-Wearing gloves when washing dishes or using detergents will help protect your nails during treatment.
+Wearing gloves when washing dishes, or using detergents, will help protect your nails during treatment.

 If you get pain, redness or swelling around your nails, let your nurse or doctor know.